-Salmon Fishing Lakes In North Carolina
+Salmon Fishing In North Carolina

 Lake Nantahala is the only recognized area in North Carolina for salmon fishing.
 There is a population of kokanee salmon that reach over three pounds.